valerio-bozzolan/suckless-php/DEVELOPING.md

 Long story short: just put a `require 'load.php'` in top of your template to access the framework.

 ## Query

-Note that as default no database
+Note that the database connection is established automagically only if you need it.
+Now some examples.

 ### Query (declarative)